checkdigit/time/README.md

 # Check Digit Time Library

 The Check Digit time library is the officially sanctioned method for Check Digit services to deal with time.
-It is a partial implementation of the new TC39 Temporal proposal.
+It is a partial implementation of the new TC39 Temporal proposal and date manipulation functions provided by date-fns.
 Features:

 - Nanosecond precision date times, simulated with Node's built-in high-resolution timer
 - Tests that verify compliance with latest TC39 polyfill
 - Designed to be removed once Temporal is included, by default, within V8.
 - Implements most of Temporal.Instant, except timezone/calendar functionality
 - Implements Temporal.Now.instant()
+- Stripped down `date-fns` functions

 Temporal (vs the millisecond precision of standard Date built-in) is useful for webservices recording the time of events, where concurrent activity may occur and millisecond precision does not provide adequate uniqueness and ordering.

+In addition, the [`date-fns`](https://date-fns.org) library is included.
+The only locale currently supported is `en-US`, but otherwise contains all available functionality as of v2.29.1.

 ### Important note about `Instant.toString()`